-- Built in features eliminating the need for additional plugins (Features include: built in social sharing, built in related posts, optimised image galleries and custom fonts manager).
+- Built in features eliminating the need for additional plugins (Features include: built-in social sharing tools, built-in related posts, optimized image

-- Support, training and tutorials.
+- Support, training, and tutorials.

 Which theme will you choose for your blog or website?

-Genesis Theme Framework: $79.95 to $99.95 per theme (Unlimited sites, updates and support) – $399.95 Pro Plus All-Themes Package, no annual membership or developer license required.
+Genesis Theme Framework: $59.95 on its own. $79.95 to $99.95 per theme package (Unlimited sites, updates, and support) – $499.95 for the Pro Plus All-Themes Package, no annual membership or developer license required.

-Thrive Themes: $49 per theme (Single site licence) $67 per theme (Unlimited personal licence) – Or $228.00 Thrive Personal Annual Membership ($19 per month). $588.00 Thrive Agency Annual Membership ($49 per month).
+Thrive Themes: $49 per theme (Single site license) $67 per theme (Unlimited personal license) – Or $228.00 Thrive Personal Annual Membership ($19 per month). $588.00 Thrive Agency Annual Membership ($49 per month).